 Although some people can achieve and maintain a normal blood glucose level with diet and exercise alone, its likely all people with type 2 diabetes will need medication at some point.
 Various medications are used with type 2 diabetes – the best prescription for you will depend on a range of factors.
 Ensuring health blood pressure is important, and is likely to be a factor in assessing what medication, or combination of medications, may be appropriate.

 People with type 2 diabetes and who are overweight (body mass index - BMI - greater than 35) may be eligible for weight-loss surgery (bariatric surgery).

 Depending on a person’s treatment plan, their blood glucose levels may need to be checked and recorded periodically or, if being treated with insulin, multiple times a day.
 Many factors can affect blood glucose levels so careful monitoring is the only way to ensure that blood sugar levels remain within their normal range.
 Two blood glucose level problems requiring immediate attention are:

 - Low blood glucose (hypoglycaemia): Blood glucose levels can drop for many reasons, eg: skipping a meal, taking too much diabetes medication, or exercising more than usual.
 Hypoglycaemia is most likely when taking insulin or diabetes medications that promote the secretion of insulin.
-Signs and symptoms of hypoglycaemia include: sweating, shakiness, weakness, hunger, dizziness, headache, blurred vision, slurred speech, drowsiness, confusion, and potentially seizures.
+Signs of hypoglycaemia include sweating, shakiness, weakness, hunger, dizziness, headache, blurred vision, slurred speech, drowsiness, confusion, and potentially seizures.
 Drinking or eating something sweet/sugary will correct a low blood glucose level.

 Further information and support